-A student who wishes to make a complaint about academic or non-academic matters they experience during their time at Queen Mary may do so under the Queen Mary Student Complaints Policy.
-The student complaints process is made up of two stages - Formal Complaint and Complaint Review.
-Please see details of this process on the ARCS website.
+If you wish to make a complaint about academic or non-academic matters during your time enrolled as a student at Queen Mary, you can do so under the Queen Mary Student Complaints Policy.

 Data protection

 Queen Mary processes the personal data of staff, students and other individuals with whom it has a relationship, known as data subjects.
 Privacy notices will explain the purposes for this, among other things, usually at the point of collection.